Meta-Semantics Augmented Few-Shot Relational Learning: Experiments

 \subsection{Hyperparameter Analysis}

-We conduct three sensitivity tests, including the trade-off parameter $\lambda$ in Eq.~\ref{eq:loss}, the number of negative samples $N$ in Eq.~\ref{eq:infonce}, and the size $M$ of the MSP pool on Nell-One as shown in Table~\ref{tab:ablation_hyper}.
+We report a sensitivity analysis on Nell-One in Table~\ref{tab:ablation_hyper} on three hyperparameters: the trade-off hyperparameter $\lambda$ in Eq.~\ref{eq:loss}, the number of negative samples $N$ in Eq.~\ref{eq:infonce}, and the MSP pool size $M$.

-Considering different scales of the supervised margin loss and pool tuning loss, we study the impact of different values of $\lambda$ between 0 and 0.1.
-As Table~\ref{tab:contras} shows, PromptMeta achieves the best performance when $\lambda = 0.05$.
-Consitently, PromptMeta achieves better performance when $\lambda > 0$, validating the efficacy of our contrastive learning based pool tuning.
+To account for different scales of the margin loss and the pool tuning loss, we study the impact of $\lambda$ in the range $[0, 0.1]$.
+As shown in Table~\ref{tab:contras}, PromptMeta achieves the best performance when $\lambda = 0.05$.
+The performance of PromptMeta consistently improves when $\lambda > 0$, validating the efficacy of our contrastive learning based pool tuning.

-We set $N$ from $0$ to $1024$ in Table~\ref{tab:negative}.
-PromptMeta performs the best when $N=1024$.
-As $N$ increases, the performance increases accordingly, suggesting different meta-semantics are becoming more effectively differentiated from one another.
+For the number of negative samples $N$, we vary its value from $0$ to $1,024$ in Table~\ref{tab:negative}.
+PromptMeta performs the best when $N=1,024$.
+The performance improvements with an increase in $N$ suggest that a larger negative sample set helps enhance the differentiation of meta-semantics.

-We set the size of the MSP pool $M$ as $0$, $32$, $64$, $128$ in Table~\ref{tab:msp}.
-The best performance is achieved when $M=64$ for Nell-One.
-When $M$ increases to $128$, the significant performance drop suggests that the semantic information indeed exhibits shared patterns essential for knowledge transfer.
+Similarly, we examine the effect of the MSP pool size $M$ by varying it from $0$, $32$, $64$, to $128$.
+As shown in Table~\ref{tab:msp}, the best performance on Nell-One is observed when $M=64$.
+However, increasing $M$ to $128$ leads to a significant drop, likely due to increased overfitting.
+A moderate pool size effectively captures the shared semantic patterns essential for knowledge transfer, striking a good balance between capacity and generalization.